danfran/danfran.github.io/_posts/02-12-2016-find-the-slope-in-a-linear-model-using-r-and-fit-the-regression-through-the-origin.md

 ---
 layout: post
-title: "Find the slope in a linear model using R"
+title: "Find the slope in a linear model using R and fit the regression through the origin"
 date:   2016-12-02
 categories: r linear-model regression
 ---